Laf111/CEMU-Batch-Framework/README.md

 BatchFw is framework for the CEMU emulator (WII-U) based on batch, powershell and vbs scripts.

+CEMU is still under developpement and highly experimental.
+More than other software (as a reverse-engineered one), it introduces sometimes some regressions and so it is usefull to keep your "working" versions instead of systematically overwrite your install with the the last one.

 The main purpose of BatchFW is:

-- Switch from game to game and automatically have all your data saved or restored on a given version of the CEMU emulator;

 - Switch freely from a version of CEMU to another for a given game, and play with the same data you had on the first one.
 You can also register multiple versions of the emulator;
+- Switch from game to game and automatically have all your data saved or restored on a given version of the CEMU emulator;

 All by creating shortcuts (or executables) on your desktop - or a folder of your choice.